Buffy Wicks

 Buffy Jo Christina Wicks (born August 10, 1977) is an American politician who serves in the California State Assembly.
-A Democrat, she represents the 15th Assembly District, which includes the cities of Berkeley, Piedmont, Richmond, San Pablo, and El Cerrito in the East Bay.
+A Democrat, she represents the 14th Assembly District, which includes the cities of Berkeley, Piedmont, Richmond, San Pablo, and El Cerrito in the East Bay.

 Prior to being elected to the State Assembly, she was an American political strategist who is credited as one of the architects of President Barack Obama's grassroots organizing model.
 She also served on the senior staff of Obama's 2008 and 2012 presidential campaigns, and as Deputy Director at the White House Office of Public Engagement.

 Wicks was first elected to the State Assembly in November 2018 after beating Richmond City Councilmember Jovanka Beckles, a fellow Democrat.
+During her tenure in the California State Assembly, Wicks has spearheaded legislative efforts to enable to greater housing construction in California to alleviate the California housing crisis.
+According to CalMatters, Wicks "is about as reliable a pro-housing legislator as one can find in the Legislature."

+Wicks is a member of the California Legislative Progressive Caucus.

 Background

 Born in Foresthill, California in 1977, Wicks graduated from Placer High School in 1995.
 She graduated from the University of Washington in 1999 with a B.A. degree in political science and history.

 In 2000, she began a two-year program for an International Master in Peace, Conflict, and Development Studies (PEACE Master) of the Universitat Jaume I (UJI), Castellón, Spain, under the UNESCO Chair of Philosophy for Peace, but left in 2001 and did not complete the degree.